 Course Description

-Every field of computing is being impacted by Machine Learning, including; software engineering, data analysis, and artificial intelligence.
+Every field of computing is being impacted by Machine Learning.
+This includes software engineering, data analysis, and artificial intelligence.

 This course is for individuals who would like to apply hands-on experience in solving complex and simple real-world problems across different industries, including; retail, finance, tech, healthcare, etc.